 - you have completed the third level;

-Also you don't have to let more than 5 years pass between one level and another, or you will have to repeat the previous level.
-Ah, it is enough even to speak of "Level I Sommelier" or "Level II Sommelier" ... until you have taken the exam you are all aspiring Sommeliers!
-The level I and level II exams do not exist, at the end of the lessons there is only a self-assessment questionnaire.
-Just as there is no XNUMXst level Engineer because he attended the XNUMXst year of university, there is also no XNUMXst level Sommelier.
-You become an Engineer after graduation just like you become a Sommelier after passing the exam and qualifying.
+Also, you must not let more than 5 years pass between levels, or you will have to repeat the previous level.
+Ah, also stop talking about 'Level I Sommelier' or 'Level II Sommelier'... until you have taken the exam you are all aspiring Sommeliers!
+The Level I and Level II exams do not exist, at the end of the lessons there is only a self-assessment questionnaire.
+Just as the Level I Engineer does not exist because he has attended the first year of university, neither does the Level I Sommelier.
+One becomes an Engineer after graduating in exactly the same way as one becomes a Sommelier after passing the exam and obtaining the qualification.

-NEW AIS EXAM
+NEW AIS EXAMINATION